sushil2601/javaScript_practise/REACT.md

                 .Angular is bigger because it is a complete framework.
                 .Angular is a complete framework , therefore it provide built-in support for features like routing, forms , validation and HTTP requests.

-Q. What are state,stateless,stateful and state management terms?
+Q. What are stateful and state management terms?
 Ans :-

     Stateful and state management means,when a user performs some actions on the UI then the react application should be able to update and re-render that data or state on the UI.